Body Contouring Surgery for Massive Weight Loss Patients

 Age: Body contouring surgery can be performed at any age, but you must be able to withstand the stress of surgery.

 Weight: It is important that you complete your weight loss prior to surgery, otherwise the problems may reappear.
-Afterward, it will be essential to maintain your weight, gaining significant weight after body contour surgery is extremely damaging to your sensitive skin, causing stretch marks and worsening scars.
+Afterward, it will be essential to maintain your weight, as gaining significant weight after body contour surgery will be extremely damaging to your sensitive skin, causing stretch marks and worsening scars.

-Pregnancy: It is also important to inform Dr. Loghmanee or Dr. Cerio if you are considering having children in the future.
+Pregnancy: It is also important to inform the team at East Coast Advanced Plastic Surgery if you are considering having children in the future.
 Pregnancy can cause unpredictable body changes and can affect the long-term results of your surgery.

 Surgery and Recovery

-Body contouring may be outpatient surgery, or in a hospital with overnight stay, performed with general anesthesia or local anesthesia and sedation.
+Body contouring may be performed as an outpatient surgery or in a hospital with an overnight stay.
+Depending on the specifics of your case, the procedure may be performed with either general anesthesia or local anesthesia combined with sedation.
 After a few hours, or possibly a full day of recovery, you will be permitted to go home.
 Your incisions will be wrapped in gauze dressings and may include drain tubes at the site of surgery to prevent the accumulation of fluid.
-You will be given detailed information from Dr. Loghmanee or Dr. Cerio detailing normal symptoms, signs of complications and instructions for recovery.
+You will be given detailed information from our doctors detailing normal symptoms, signs of complications and instructions for recovery.